Central Market, Hong Kong: Renewal and current status

+It was reopened to the public on August 23, 2021 as a new centre for retailers, eateries and public areas.
+The renovation retained some original architectural structures, such as some market stalls and its iconic stairwell.
+The market is currently operated by the Chinachem Group on a ten-year lease.

 Structure

 The market is housed in a 4-storey reinforced concrete structure, and contains 200 booths inside.
 The market is spacious with a central court, high ceiling and window walls for natural light and ventilation.
 There are two entrances of the market.
 The Des Voeux Road Central entrance is on the ground floor while the Queen's Road Central entrance bridges the first floor.
 In the early days, the root floor were offices and quarters of hygiene inspectors and other staff.